awph/PNP/README.md

 PNP is a compiler that creates SVG files.

-PHP first version of the language is defined below.
+PNP language is defined
+-

 ### Arithmetical operators ###
 	+ : integer addition
 	- : integer subtraction
 	* : integer multiplication
 	/ : integer division
+	% : integer modulo
 	= : affectation

 ### Logical operators ###
 	< : lesser than
 	> : greater than
+	<= : lesser  or equals
+	>= : greater or equals
 	== : equals

 ### Primitive types ###